kwiamwis/aalenia/potapps/utilities.md

 >
 >RCON Supported

+`Transfer [Username/AGID] [Marks]`  Transfers marks from your player bank account to that of another player.
+Transfer marks to an offline player's account by specifying their AGID rather than their username, but be careful that you do not type the wrong AGID in or your marks will be lost
+>
+>+permission=setmarks

-`TP -u=[Username/AGID]?
+`TP/Transport -u=[Username/AGID]?
 [LocationName]?`  Shows a menu of enabled teleport location buttons which you may press in order to initiate the teleport sequence for your character.
 Shortcut the menu with /TP [LocationName].
 If you have the permissions you may teleport other players' characters immediatly and without cost or cooldown
 >
 >+permission=teleport
 >
 >RCON Supported

-`Transfer [Username/AGID] [Marks]`  Transfers marks from your player bank account to that of another player.
-Transfer marks to an offline player's account by specifying their AGID rather than their username, but be careful that you do not type the wrong AGID in or your marks will be lost
->
->+permission=setmarks

 `U/Unstick/Unstuck [Username/AGID]? -r=[TargetedPlayerRadiusCentimeters]?`  Unsticks your poor character!
 If you have the permissions you may use this command on other players' characters
 >